MGessinger/Cascade/doc/source/diffeq.rst

 .. type:: acb_ode_t

-    Contains a pointer to an array of the coefficients (polys), the maximum degree of all the polynomials, the order of the ODE and a pointer to an :type:`acb_poly` containing a power series solution.
+    Contains a pointer to an array of the coefficients, the maximum degree of all the polynomials, the order of the ODE and a pointer to an :type:`acb_poly` containing a power series solution.

     An *acb_ode_t* is defined as a pointer of type *acb_ode_struct*, permitting an *acb_ode_t* to be passed by reference.